 Tips to Repot Aloe Vera Plants

-Put on your garden gloves before beginning the process.
+Before you begin, put on your garden gloves.
 Aloe veras are prickly!

 - Prune the plant: Prune all unhealthy, mature leaves and dead and decaying roots before repotting to make readjustment easier.

 - Choosing the right pot: A terracotta pot or ceramic pot, one to two inches larger than the previous one, fits best to ensure a healthy root system.

 - Select the appropriate growing medium: Use a succulent and cacti mix to provide ample aeration and dryness to the root zone.
 Or, prepare potting mix for Aloe Vera plants by mixing some sand, coco peat, and plenty of perlites.

 - Planting the Aloe Vera: Position your Aloe Vera plant into the 2/3 filled pot and cover it with more potting soil, ensuring the leaves remain above the substrate.

 Water the plant soon after repotting and stop once you see the water running through the drainage holes.